 Three Broomstick – Wizarding World of Harry Potter

-The Famous Hogsmede Pub featured in several Harry Potter films and the source of the near-mythical Butter Beer.
+The Famous Hogsmede Pub is featured in several Harry Potter films and is the source of the near-mythical Butter Beer.
 Serving “English” classic meals such as Cottage Pie, Fish and Chips, and

 The food here is not great.
 It certainly isn’t English (We should know, hailing from England).
-It is a refreshing change from most of the parks food.
+It is a refreshing change from most of the park’s food though.
 For most A

 Springfield Dining –

 A pretty average Counter Service Fried Chicken shop with a bit of Simpsons-theming.
 Unless you REALLY want fried Chicken we would avoid it.
 After all, it’s pretty pricey for a bit of fried chicken.
 The Chicken and Waffle Sandwich is pretty decent and unique, however.

 Krusty Burger – Springfield

 This is a tough one.
 We love Burgers, obviously, and we relish the chance to finally get to eat in Krusty Burger.
 However, this isn’t what you expect from the real Krusty Burger.
 For one, they are pretty good burgers, we expected several levels below Mcdonald’s in terms of quality.
 It may seem odd to rip a place for them being too high quality but we really wanted them to be dirtier.